|

 it in cartoon representation, coded by color.
 The script then instructs

-VMD to render the file 3_rib_sph.situs:
+VMD to render the volumetric map 3_rib_sph.situs

 mol load

-pdb exhaustive/col_best_001.pdb
+pdb 2_exhaustive/col_best_001.pdb

 mol load